 - Sand before applying each new coat of joint compound.

-Use sandpaper to sand between coats of joint compound to remove imperfections.
+Use the best sandpaper for drywall repair to sand between coats of joint compound to remove imperfections.
 This requires you to wait 24 hours between coats for the joint compound to dry, but you will be rewarded with a seamless drywall patch.
 Don’t skip this step if you plan to paint your walls in the next step.

 Repaint the Drywall